zyazyaG/Kings_County_Home_Price_Analysis/README.md

 ## PROJECT GOAL

-Stakeholders in King County, WA have requested statistical analysis to validate several claims about housing prices in the most recent full calendar year, 2018.
+Stakeholders in King County, WA have requested statistical analysis to validate several claims about housing prices in the most recent full calendar year, 2019.

-These claims can be addressed directly with the three datasets (from the King County Department of Assessments) described later in this document:
+Six of the claims can be addressed directly with the three datasets (from the King County Department of Assessments) described later in this document:

 1. Higher square footage increases home sale price<sup>1, 2</sup>
 2. Having a porch increases home sale price<sup>3, 4</sup>